beancount/docs/docs/external_contributions.md

 [<u>Evernight/beancount-valuation</u>](https://github.com/Evernight/beancount-valuation) (Vasily M) : A Beancount plugin to track total value of the opaque fund.
 You can use it instead of the balance operation to assert total value of the account.
 If the value of the account is currently different, it will instead alter price of the underlying synthetical commodity created by the plugin used for technical purposes.

+[<u>Evernight/beancount-plugin-tax-uk</u>](https://github.com/Evernight/beancount-plugin-tax-uk/) (Vasily M): A plugin for Beancount that generates UK tax reports for capital gains, dividends and other investment income.

 ## Tools<a id="tools"></a>

 [<u>alfred-beancount</u>](https://github.com/blaulan/alfred-beancount) (Yue Wu): An add-on to the “Alfred” macOS tool to quickly enter transactions in one’s Beancount file.
 Supports full account names and payees match.